Effective communication is the cornerstone of nursing. Without it, no level of expertise matters.

 - Be approachable Nurses with a smile and friendly attitude make patients feel at ease when communicating.

 - Show confidence Patients aren’t easy to fool.
-Nurses without the knowledge to speak about a subject confidently don’t inspire trust.
+LPNs without the knowledge to speak about a subject confidently don’t inspire trust.

 - Set the stage Where and when communication occurs can be as critical as what is said.
 Talking in quiet spaces makes communication easier.
 Ensuring the audience is relaxed and has the time to listen carefully improves information retention.